Skip to main content

 Guidebook

-I organized the blind tasting because I was tired of arguments.
+I organized the blind tasting because we kept arguing about cheese.

 Setting up the blind tasting

-A good blind tasting isn’t complicated, but it needs a few rules to produce honest results.
+A good blind tasting does not need much, but it does need a few rules.

 The cheese selection

-I chose eight cheeses spanning a range of prices, styles, and origins.
-The key was including both “prestige” cheeses and “everyday” equivalents in overlapping categories, so the tasting would reveal whether price predicted preference.
+I chose eight cheeses across a range of prices, styles, and origins.
+I mixed in both prestige cheeses and everyday ones so the tasting would show whether price matched preference.

 The lineup (which nobody knew until the reveal):